Why did the Ottawa Community Foundation develop Ottawa Insights?

 How were the themes and issues used in Ottawa Insights selected and defined?

 The themes and issues used by OI draw on categorizations used in influential national quality of life assessment initiatives, including Vital Signs and the Canadian Index of Well Being.
 The themes also align well with the way the OCF and other foundations report to Canada Revenue Agency on their funding activities.
 This will facilitate an intended future feature of Ottawa Insights – reporting on funding.
 Issue definition also reflects input provided during a series of five community workshops in June 2015.

 How does Ottawa Insights relate to Vital Signs?

-The Ottawa Community Foundation (OCF) produced four Vital Signs reports, beginning in 2007.
+The Ottawa Community Foundation (OCF) produced five Vital Signs reports, beginning in 2006.
 OI will leverage the OCF’s past experience with Vital Signs to deliver an enriched and adaptable vehicle for knowledge, engagement and collaboration.
 The themes and issues that OI uses to structure information align very well with those used for Vital Signs, and OCF and the Community Foundation of Canada are committed to mutual support between the two initiatives.